bazhdarrzgar/30_Days_Of_Python/21_Day_Classes_and_objects/21_classes_and_objects.md

 Lidiya Teklemariam is 28 years old.
 She lives in Espoo, Finland.
 ['Organizing', 'Marketing', 'Digital Marketing']
 ```

-We can use super() built-in function or the parent name Person to automatically inherit the methods and properties from its parent.
-In the example above we override the parent method.
-The child method has a different feature, it can identify, if the gender is male or female and assign the proper pronoun(He/She).

 🌕 Now, you are fully charged with a super power of programming.
 Now do some exercises for your brain and muscles.